-Barmouth has good facilities including plenty of P&D parking, deckchair hire, toilets ♿, drinking water, a slipway, fairground rides, beach shops, pubs and cafes.
+Barmouth has good facilities including plenty of P&D parking, deckchair hire, a land train, toilets ♿, drinking water, a slipway, fairground rides, beach shops, pubs and cafes.
 Northwards from the town, the shore is backed by shingle and there is a further large car park at this end.
 Barmouth rail station is a short, level 100 yard walk from the beach and the town itself has more shops, cafes, hotels, supermarkets and a Tourist Information Centre.
 A ½ mile long timber railway viaduct carries the Cambrian Coast railway across the Mawddach estuary, and a foot / cycle path runs alongside the railway.
 This is now part of the Wales Coastal path, and there is no longer a fee to cross.
 Barmouth town also has some very narrow streets, and a short one-way system.
 Congestion is to be expected during sunny weather.
 If you're travelling from the south, it may be an idea to park at a nearby rural station, such as Morfa Mawddach or Llwyngwril (free parking at both) on the Cambrian Coast line and take the train.

 Panoramic views of the town and estuary can be seen from the National Trust property of Dinas Olau, directly behind the town.
 This can be reached via Dinas Olau road which leads to a very steep zig-zag path up the hill.

 Surf conditions are fairly consistent, any stage of the tide is good, and it rarely gets crowded.